okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 Then, when creating a new user using the `/users` API, you need to use the [Create User with Hook-Based Password Migration](/docs/reference/api/users/#create-user-with-hook-based-password-migration) use case.
 This involves specifying a `profile.credentials.password.hook` property in the request body.

 Finally, when the end user that you have added attempts to log in to Okta for the first time, the hook is triggered and Okta calls your external service, sending it the credentials that end user provided.
 Your service can check the credentials and respond with a command to indicate to Okta whether the credentials are valid or not.
-If they are valid, Okta stores the password that was provided and can authenticate the user from then on on without the need for the Inline Hook.
+If they are valid, Okta stores the password that was provided and can authenticate the user independently from then on.